EPCCed/tesseract-docs/user-guide/connecting.rst

    Eclipse IDE that allows you to edit your source code on a local Eclipse installation and compile and test on a remote host;

-**Note:** this description applies if your local machine is Linux or macOS.
+**Note:** this description applies if your local machine is Linux or MacOS.
 The procedure can also be used on Windows using the PuTTY SSH terminal with the PuTTYgen key pair generation tool and the Pageant SSH Agent.
 See the `PuTTY documentation <http://the.earth.li/~sgtatham/putty/0.62/htmldoc/>`__ for more information on how to use these tools.

-**Note:** not all remote hosts allow connections using a SSH key pair.
-If you find this method does not work it is worth checking with the remote site that such connections are allowed.

 Setup a SSH key pair protected by a passphrase
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~